PrathamArora20/Super-Pong/README.md

 There are also hidden randomly generated powerup which change the size and shape of the ball.
+Find the game what each powerup does!!

+The game counts the scorecard for each player on the top corners.
+First player to reach 11 would win .

+What updates can be expected soon from the game?

+1) A Main Menu Setting
+2) Sound insertion in game
+3) More clearer and better UI